They have served me papers including interest and fees.

 I did not find any emails from them until I looked at my spam so it looked like I was avoiding them.
 I informed them by email that I was waiting for my tax return because I saw that there was a one-time Maintenance increase for an owner agreed on repairs.
 I have asked them to work with me but...
 Read more »

 I don't need help, BUT....
 I’m in Iowa.
-Lately, I've gotten into heated arguments w/”Greeters" at several different Walmarts in three different towns, after seeing them stop customers & SEARCH through their items that have already been paid for as the shoppers attempt to leave the store....
+Lately, I've gotten into heated arguments w/”Greeters" at several different Walmarts in three different towns, after seeing them stop customers & SEARCH through their items that have already been paid for as the shoppers attempt to...
 Read more »

 If you signed or co-signed as guarantor debt or have some legal obligation to pay them, there is no recourse.
 However, if you have been garnished for his bills and arenot liable for them, you can bring a wrongful garnishment suit against those creditors.